mbabynames search ✿

 Liora Brielle

-"noble and strong" (Liora) meets "God is my strength" (Brielle).
+"my light" (Liora) meets "God is my strength" (Brielle).
 The combination reads as complete.
 Neither name overshadows the other.
 The hard B in Brielle gives a clean break after Liora's open vowel ending.

 Liora Belle